rust-lang/rust-wiki-backup/Meeting-weekly-2014-03-11.md

 - acrichto: I was thinking ?, but that doesn't match. `_` is probably the right syntax.
 - brson: Let's do it.

-# coersion rules on return
+# coercion rules on return

-- nmatsakis: Ordinarily, we apply type coersions any place where the type is known.
+- nmatsakis: Ordinarily, we apply type coercions any place where the type is known.
 Parameter passing, struct field assignments, and lets with a specified type... but not returns.
 I put in an issue with an example of some code that doesn't work though I feel like it should if we did this.
 See PR.
-- brson: Why is that a coersion in the linked PR?
+- brson: Why is that a coercion in the linked PR?
 - nmatsakis: ... it's a corner case.
 - brson: What are the examples other than &mut?
 - acrichto: a ~T field and want to return an &T, need an as_slice, etc.
-- nmatsakis: Probably still need it, because that's how our coersion rules work.
+- nmatsakis: Probably still need it, because that's how our coercion rules work.
 Or if you want to return a Trait object and have a value instead and have to do `as T`.
 - brson: Same routine that we use today?
 - nmatsakis: Yes.
 - brson: May even add more &s to make it work, for autoref, etc?
 - nmatsakis: Only autoref on `.`.
 For now.
 I just want to use the same rules that we use on parameters, whatever they are.
 - brson: You said this was non-controversial.
 Does anybody not want to do this?
 - acrichto: It looks like you're moving out of a field, but that's how it works in the other cases.
 We should just try to be consistent.
-- nmatsakis: Yes, most of the complaints seem to be around the coersion rules themselves.
+- nmatsakis: Yes, most of the complaints seem to be around the coercion rules themselves.
 - brson: Let's do it.

 # unsafe ptrs, *mut